 UPDATE: Due to COVID-19 we are only able to accept a very limited number of Workawayers in 2022.
 We will only be accepting volunteers who are able to demonstrate adherence to Canadian government health and travel guidelines in effect at that time.
-Please free to contact us to discuss possibilities for 2022.
+Please free to contact us to discuss possibilities for 2022 and beyond.

 IMPORTANT: When you message us, please answer the following questions.
 We do not respond to messages that only provide your name and when you want to come.

 -What attracted you to our Workaway host profile?